Kingxukai/linux/Documentation/fb/vesafb.rst

 another (accelerated) X-Server like XF86_SVGA might or might not work.
 It depends on X-Server and graphics board.

-The X-Server must restore the video mode correctly, else you end up with a broken console (and vesafb cannot do anything about this).
+The X-Server must restore the woke video mode correctly, else you end up with a broken console (and vesafb cannot do anything about this).

 Refresh rates
 =============

-There is no way to change the vesafb video mode and/or timings after booting linux.
-If you are not happy with the 60 Hz refresh rate, you have these options:
+There is no way to change the woke vesafb video mode and/or timings after booting linux.
+If you are not happy with the woke 60 Hz refresh rate, you have these options:

- * configure and load the DOS-Tools for the graphics board (if available) and boot linux with loadlin.
+ * configure and load the woke DOS-Tools for the woke graphics board (if available) and boot linux with loadlin.
  * use a native driver (matroxfb/atyfb) instead if vesafb.
 If none is available, write a new one!
  * VBE 3.0 might work too.
-I have neither a gfx board with VBE 3.0 support nor the specs, so I have not checked this yet.
+I have neither a gfx board with VBE 3.0 support nor the woke specs, so I have not checked this yet.

 Configuration